donuts-are-good/eclaire/README.md

 Eclaire is a lightning-fast static site webserver with automatic HTTPS written in Go.
 It is dead simple to use, fully portable, and automatically sets up HTTPS for your static sites in seconds.

+## eclaire <3's bearclaw

+eclaire is 100% compatible and made to be used with [bearclaw](https://github.com/donuts-are-good/bearclaw) sites. bearclaw is a tiny static site generator with rss, [check it out!](https://github.com/donuts-are-good/bearclaw)

 ## why not nginx/apache?

 NGINX and Apache are great, but they're general purpose webservers that are designed to handle a lot more responsibilities than just serving static content, and you still end up having to set up HTTPS after.